ArtOfCode-/artofcode-.github.io/_posts/2021-02-23-mental-health-and-999.md

 ---
 layout: post
-title: Mental Health and 999 — it's not always the best way
+title: Mental Health and 999 — not always the best way
 categories:
   - '999'
 tags: